Cheetahs developing thick coats in anticipation of African winter leading to fatal infections in Indian conditions: Experts | Science-Environment

 ''Some of these cheetahs who do not have long hair are not facing such issues.
 So it's natural selection.
 The fittest of them and their offsprings will survive and thrive in the Indian conditions,'' he said.

+On the frenzy surrounding the cheetah deaths, the official said the mortalities are well within the accepted range and that such translocations have faced challenges in the past too.

+''There will be challenges but we expect the cheetahs to learn and adapt.
+That will be the true reintroduction of the species in India,'' the official added.

-The experts suggest interventions such as shaving off the winter coats to deal with the issue and prevent more deaths.
-However, there are concerns about the potential risks of administering medicine, involving darting, capturing, and returning the cheetahs to enclosures.
+Though the experts suggest interventions such as shaving off the winter coats to deal with the issue and prevent more deaths, there are concerns about the potential risks of administering medicine, involving darting, capturing and returning the cheetahs to enclosures.
 Such actions may lead to stress and mortality risks, impacting the cheetahs' adjustment to their new habitat.

+Research shows cheetah immobilisation carries a high risk of mortality and the extreme stress prevents the cheetahs from settling into their new habitat.

 Last month, two South African male cheetahs -- Tejas and Suraj -- died due to infection in wounds caused by the radio collars around their necks.
 However, the environment ministry said all cheetah deaths were due to natural causes.